 She lives in Princeton, New Jersey where she enjoys yoga, running, cooking, tinkering with new technologies, and most especially her family.

-B.A. in Journalism from the University of Rhode Island
+B.A.
+In Journalism and International Business from The University of Wisconsin-Madison

-M.A. in Communications from the University of Colorado
+M.F.A. in Creative Writing from the University of Alaska Fairbanks